 - The right not to testify.
 If you choose not to testify, your refusal cannot be held against you in determining your innocence or guilt; and

 - You may call witnesses to testify in your behalf at the trial and have the Court issue a subpoena (a Court Order) to any witnesses to ensure their appearance at the trial.
 The request for a subpoena should be in writing, at the time you enter your plea, and include all names and addresses.

 If you choose to have the case tried before a jury, you have the right to question jurors about their qualifications to hear your case.
 If you think a juror will not be fair, impartial or unbiased, you may ask the judge to excuse the juror.
 The judge will decide whether or not to grant your request.
-In each jury trial, you are also permitted to strike three members of the jury panel for any reason you choose, except an illegal reason such as a person's race.
+You are permitted to strike three members of the jury panel for any reason you desire, except an illegal reason (such as a strike based solely upon a person's race, sex, or age).